DZD-eV-Diabetes-Research/dzd-omop-cdm-python-models/README.md

 * Thanks to the great communitiy at https://www.ohdsi.org/data-standardization/ and https://github.com/OHDSI/CommonDataModel for the OMOP data model
 * Thanks to the thousands of layers (we can not list here) of software dev shoulders we stand on as python devs ❤️

-# What in the package?
+# Whats in the package?

 This projects consists of two parts: